- 11/5/2020: click here to see a flyer from Alphabet Soup, a Petaluma thrift store looking for volunteers

 - Bake cookies for Back to School Night or for the state testing days.

-- Prepare a Holiday Delivery to our neighbors from VOS.
+- Prepare a Holiday Delivery to our neighbors (PEP Housing & the National Guard Armory) from VOS.

 - Try to sell/promote VOS logo items.
 Do a fundraiser to purchase/offset costs of logo items for the school and students, build school pride!